rubyreferences/rubyref/book/stdlib/string-utilities.md

 There may be an optional maximum field width, expressed as a decimal integer, between the % and the conversion.
-If no width is given, a default of \`infinity' is used (with the exception of the %c specifier;
+If no width is given, a default of `infinity` is used (with the exception of the %c specifier;
 see below).
 Otherwise, given a field width of *n* for a given conversion, at most *n* characters are scanned in processing that conversion.
 Before conversion begins, most conversions skip whitespace